JessCapo/BootcampProject2/README.md

 # BootcampProject2
-An application to search for different gifs based on keyword search.
+An application to search for different plants and plant health based on images.